ChillarAnand/avilpage.com/2022/11/build-distribute-a-python-c-extension-module.md

 ### Introduction

 Python is a great language for prototyping and building applications.
-However, when it comes to performance, it is not the best choice.
-Python is an interpreted language and it is not compiled.
+Python is an interpreted language, and it is not compiled.
 This means that the code is not optimized for the machine it is running on.
 This is where C comes in.

-C is a compiled language and it is much faster than Python.
+C is a compiled language, and it is much faster than Python.
 So, if you want to write a Python module that is fast, you can write it in C and compile it.
 This is called a C extension module.
 In this article, we will see how to build and distribute a Python C extension module using wheels.

 ### Building a C extension module